kith [noun] one’s friends, acquaintances, neighbours, or relations.

 “A keen shriek for stricken kin, Kith pierced me.
 Divya Victor’s concentrated anger and t(h)rilling intelligence reverberate through these poems, essays, pronunciation exercises, and grim primers.
 This monumental work shifts shapes, not for virtuosity’s sake—though virtuosic it is—but as one takes up an array of instruments for an intricate undertaking.
 Quandary: How not to “‘become a jingle of anklets’” the colonizer desires?
 Perhaps by being a jangle of them.
 Kith is that dissonance composed; it sounds bitter, tender, and utterly necessary.” —Douglas Kearney, author of Mess and Mess and

 Divya Victor is the author of several books and chapbooks, including Natural Subjects (winner of the Bob Kaufman Award), UNSUB, and Things To Do With Your Mouth.
 Her chapbooks include Semblance, Hellocasts by Charles Reznikoff by Divya Victor by Vanessa Place, and SUTURES.
-She was born in southern India and lives in the US and Singapore, where she is Assistant Professor of Poetry and Writing at Nanyang Technological University.
+She was born in southern India and lives in the US where she teaches at the University of Michigan.

 September 27, 2017 | Poetry